 How does compound interest work in real life?

 In the example of Joe Investor and Sally Saver from the previous post, the interest rate on the CD doesn’t change throughout the entire example.
 It is highly improbable that this would happen in real life.
-Although rates are currently at 1%, this does not mean they will rise back to the average of the past 20 years.
-However, this chart shows that the rates do change.
+In real life, rates do change (see below).
+They are currently close to 1%, but that does not mean they will stay there.
+They could go higher or lower from here.
+They could even be negative, as we have seen with Japan or some European countries.

 Which is better reinvesting interest or reinvesting dividend income?